-Throughout the Monday night event, the actor's punchlines repeatedly skewered Donald Trump.
-"Our goal tonight is simple: we need to raise more money than Donald Trump lost in 1995," he told the St. James Theatre audience.
-"He's the human form of the hurricane season: starts out with a lot of hot air, gets you spinning out of control and hits America and causes a lot of damage and panic.
+Throughout the Monday night event, the comic actor's punchlines repeatedly skewered Donald Trump.
+"Our goal tonight is simple: We need to raise more money than Donald Trump lost in 1995," he told the St. James Theatre audience.
+"He's the human form of the hurricane season: Starts out with a lot of hot air, gets you spinning out of control and hits America and causes a lot of damage and panic.
 But it's completely over by November."

 Crystal also sang an original opening number that stressed Clinton's inclusive positions and made fun of Trump's debate sniffing and wavering supporters.
 "No racist baiting, no Muslim hating, pantsuits for everyone, it's Hillary tonight," he sang.
 "No border walls, no Russian pacts, everyone here has paid federal tax."

-But the show-stopping performances were Lin-Manuel Miranda and Renee Elise Goldsberry's newly-rewritten Hamilton tune, Parker's "Tomorrow" duet with fellow Annie star Andrea McArdle, Ayodele Casel's narrated tap dance, Neil Patrick Harris' moving rendition of Hedwig and the Angry Inch's "The Origin of Love" alongside ballet dancers, and Anne Hathaway and Kelli O'Hara's rendition of the Barbra Streisand-Judy Garland "Happy Days" duet, which they noted they'd sing after Election Day.
+But the show-stopping performances were Lin-Manuel Miranda and Renee Elise Goldsberry's newly rewritten Hamilton tune, Parker's "Tomorrow" duet with fellow Annie star Andrea McArdle, Ayodele Casel's narrated tap dance, Neil Patrick Harris' moving rendition of Hedwig and the Angry Inch's "The Origin of Love" alongside ballet dancers and Anne Hathaway and Kelli O'Hara's rendition of the Streisand-Judy Garland "Happy Days" duet, which they noted they'd sing after Election Day.

 Emily Blunt and Bernadette Peters also sang from Into the Woods, and Jon Hamm and Jake Gyllenhaal teamed for a scene from the political play It Can't Happen Here.
 Each performer, including Josh Groban, Sara Bareilles and Hugh Jackman, wore a Hillary Clinton graphic tee - a directive Cynthia Erivo took further when she paired it with a sparkling, patriotic pantsuit for the show's closing number.